 - INTERVIEW – LEAH KARDOSI first discovered Leah Kardos music and writing during my research for Silhouettes And Shadows – particularly her book Blackstar Theory: The Last Works of David Bowie (2022) and her blog post on Scary Monsters.
 This interview is a record of our discussion, from Leah’s first encounter with Bowie’s music, working through his back catalogue and how she experiences his albums now.

-- FREAKS BECOMES US – BOWIE, FANS AND FREEDOMThe title track of Scary Monsters (And Super Creeps) lifts the lid on a restless and troubled mind.
+- FREAKS BECOMES US – SCARY MONSTERS, BOWIE FANS AND FREEDOMThe title track of Scary Monsters (And Super Creeps) lifts the lid on a restless and troubled mind.
 A place of monsters, weirdos, freaks that cast long shadows; the song becomes a horror movie populated by people pushed to extremes, wounded, broken and flawed, just like us.

-- THE KING IS DEAD / LONG LIVE THE KING – Nick Cave, Politics & The LashNick Cave, Politics & The Lash – As I write this Nick Cave, iconoclast, free-thinker, arch-contrarian, also seminal musician and songwriter with The Bad Seeds is warming a bench in Westminster Abbey, in attendance at the grand spectacle of the first British coronation in 70 years, where Prince Charles III finally ascends to the throne.
+- THE KING IS DEAD / LONG LIVE THE KING – Nick Cave Politics & The LashNick Cave, Politics & The Lash – As I write this Nick Cave controversy abounds — an iconoclast, free-thinker, conservative, arch-contrarian, also seminal songwriter

 - [ MR SELF DESTRUCT ] – NIN – The Downward SpiralThe Downward Spiral album is Nine Inch Nails’ most consistent, unified piece of music and remains one of the most artistically and culturally significant albums of the 1990s, with an influence that reaches well into the present day.